-- Read the operator's manual and follow all safety instructions. - Do NOT allow untrained persons to operate the machine. - Review these safety instructions with all Operators every year. - Ensure that all safety signs are installed and are legible. - Ensure that bystanders are clear of the machine before you start the engine.
-Keep bystanders clear of the machine while it is operating. - Keep riders off of the machine. - Keep all shields in place and stay clear of any moving parts. - Disengage the header drive, put the transmission in Neutral, and wait for all movement to stop before you leave the operator's seat. - Stop the engine and remove the key from the ignition before you service, adjust, lubricate, clean, or unplug the machine. - Engage the safety locks to prevent the header or the reel from falling before you service the header when it is in the raised position. - Use a slow moving vehicle emblem and activate the flashing warning lights when you operate the windrower on public roadways, unless doing so is prohibited by law.
+- Follow all the safety instructions provided in the machine's operator's manual.
+If you do not have a manual, obtain one from your Dealer. - Do NOT allow untrained persons to operate the machine. - Review these safety instructions with all Operators every year. - Ensure that all safety signs are installed and are legible. - Ensure that everyone is clear of the machine before starting the engine and during its operation. - Do not allow riders on the machine. - Keep all shields in place.
+Stay clear of moving parts. - Disengage the header drive, put the transmission in Neutral, and wait for all movement to stop before you leave the operator's seat. - Stop the engine and remove the key from the ignition before you service, adjust, lubricate, clean, or unplug the machine. - Engage the safety locks to prevent the header or the reel from falling before servicing the header when it is in the raised position. - Use a slow-moving vehicle emblem and activate the machine's warning lights when operating on roadways, unless these actions are prohibited by law.